 Thanks!
 You can make a tax-deductible donation to the Bedford Education Foundation here.

 I have a question about your event.
 Who should I contact?

-Send an email to BEF Co-Presidents Meg McAllister and Jen Kelley at firstname.lastname@example.org and they will be happy to answer any questions.
+Send an email to BEF President Jen Kelley at firstname.lastname@example.org and she will be happy to answer any questions.

 We hope to see you there!

 The BEF Bash Planning Committee

 The Bedford Education Foundation funded seven grants in our 2018 Fall grant cycle, totaling just under $10,000.
 Congratulations to all of our grant recipients!
 To date, the BEF has funded close to $235,000 towards creative and innovation projects in the Bedford Public Schools.

 Davis school first grade teacher Kristie Kimball-Dorey was awarded a $550 grant for materials to create permanent sidewalk games on the Davis School playground using a night-sky and space theme.
 This grant aims to unite the community, social/emotional goals, and the Grade 1 science curriculum.

 On behalf of the first grade teaching team, Deb Davies was awarded a $375 grant for thermometers to enrich the science curriculum in relation to weather observations, implications, and patterns.
 Each first grade classroom will receive a 30-inch tall thermometer that measures temperature in both Fahrenheit and Celsius.
 In addition, two large thermometers will be placed in easily accessible spaces for all who visit Davis School.

 Second grade teachers Kim Marino and Pat Flaherty-Dawson were awarded a $550 grant for manipulatives to enhance their math curriculum.
 The materials, Cuisenaire rods, Rekenrak 100 beads, and visual cluster number cards, will help students develop number sense, visualize numbers, and apply their knowledge to higher level math problems.